Overview of VOCAT

-A person can apply for assistance if they are a primary, secondary or A person with a close family or personal relationship to a person who was killed as a result of an act of violence. of a violent crime, or a person who has incurred funeral expenses as a direct result of the death of a Someone injured or killed as a direct result of an act of violence, not a secondary victim..
+A person can apply for assistance if they are a primary, secondary or related victim of a violent crime, or a person who has incurred funeral expenses as a direct result of the death of a primary victim.

 1 A violent crime

 For the purposes of the VOCA Act, a series of related criminal acts may constitute a single act of violence.
-This means that multiple criminal acts that have some similarity and are committed against the same person over a period of time (e.g. a person who has been repeatedly sexually assaulted by the same A person who has committed a crime. over a period of time) may be treated as one act of violence that can be the subject of only one (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. of financial assistance.
+This means that multiple criminal acts that have some similarity and are committed against the same person over a period of time (e.g. a person who has been repeatedly sexually assaulted by the same offender over a period of time) may be treated as one act of violence that can be the subject of only one award of financial assistance.

 It should also be noted that, even if no-one is charged as a result of a criminal act, the applicant may still be eligible for an award of assistance from VOCAT (s 50(4) VOCA Act).
 This recognises the fact that some crimes remain unresolved and that in some cases further police action is not in the best interest of all concerned, including the community.